Code-Institute-Submissions/aliclarke206-Milestone_1/README.md

 ## Testing

+The  responsive navigation bar successfully becomes a hamburger menu on mobile device and the dropdown menu acts correctly to navigate throughout the site.

 All social links were created using the "target=_blank" attribute in footer to ensure the pages are laoded on a seperate page.
 The have been linked with the homepages for Facebook, Twitter, Linkedin and Instagram as it is a fictional website and no linked accounts exist.
 They have all been manually tested to ensure correct naviagtion of the links.

 On the contact us page, the Name, email address, contact number and text area are all required fields and will not submit otherwise.
 The email input must contain a valid email address and numbers are only accepted in the email section.

+The Book Me button succesfully re directs users to contact page.

+By clicking the logo the user is also successfully redirected back to the home page.

 The iframe succesfully naviagates to the google maps link of the location of the clinc.